People in my ear think I can do 13 things at once.

 So I'm okay.

-You don't feel like I'm a threat to our country.
+You don't feel like I'm a threat to our country?

-Uh like I'm a no, I don't think you're a threat to the country.
+No, I don't think you're a threat to the country.

-Truly means to the contrary.
+To the contrary.

-Uh you're not a threat to the country.
+You're not a threat to the country.

-I was holding up my sarcasm card.
+I was holding up my sarcasm, Carter.

 I understand that.